 Seeking Treatment Instead Of Punishment

-Many medications, such as oxycodone, Dilaudid and Vicodin are easily addictive, and users can quickly develop a dependence on these medications.
-Stopping the use of these medications can be very difficult, because of the powerful side effects of withdrawal.
+Many medications, such as oxycodone, Dilaudid and Vicodin, are easily addictive, and users can quickly develop a dependence on them.
+Stopping the use of these medications can be difficult because of the powerful side effects of withdrawal.

 Unfortunately, the criminal charges stemming from abuse of prescription medications can have far-reaching consequences to a practitioner’s professional license.
 Even a guilty plea to a reduced charge could put a license at stake.